KirillKryukov/naf/Compress.md

 ## Is NAF lossless?

-Yes, for well-formed FASTA and FASTQ files.
+Yes, for well-formed FASTA and FASTQ files, if `--quantize` option is not used.

 Well-formed means:
   * Sequences only include supported characters (see above for the list).
   * No empty lines.
   * No spaces or tabs, except in sequence names.